grange85/ahfow-www/_posts/2002/2002-05-28-damon-naomi-news.markdown

 - damon & naomi
 tags: []
 ---
-<p>D&amp;N play The Knitting Factory in NYC on 4th of June (8:30pm all ages) with the wonderful Dump (James McNew of YLT) in support.
+<p>D&N play The Knitting Factory in NYC on 4th of June (8:30pm all ages) with the wonderful Dump (James McNew of YLT) in support.
 They will then be heading of to Japan for a few dates in July and will be at the Terrastock festival in Boston in October.damonandnaomi.com also has an interview with Galaxie 500 by James McNew back in 1989.source: Carsten and http://www.damonandnaomi.com</p>